 Non Refundable Registration fee: $200

-Full Tuition: $13,750 includes two full semesters leading to Semicha January 2020.
+Full Tuition: $13,750 This is the full tuition and includes two full semesters leading to Semicha January 2020.
 Payment Plans are available.

 Ordination Weekend/Shabbaton Fees included.